nkinnan/Waveshare-ESP32-S3-Knob-Touch-LCD-1.8_and_Guition-K5-Knob-Series-JC3636K518/README.md

 $current_read = 0
 $total_retries = 0

+# make a subdirectory to contain all the individual chunks
 md -Force "binparts" >$null

 # Run initial flash-id command, technically we could read the output and set $flash_size that way but it's not worth the bother